filamentphp/filament/packages/widgets/docs/02-stats-overview.md

 }
 ```

-Note: the escaping of the $ in $dispatch is intentional.
-This is a Livewire event, not a PHP variable.
+In this example, we are deliberately escaping the `$` in `$dispatch()` since this needs to be passed directly to the HTML, it is not a PHP variable.

 ## Adding a chart to a stat